HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 `localhost:8000`.
 We obtained a significant increase in the precision, which is now 86%.

+<blockquote>Precision after adding feature library: 86%.</blockquote>

+## <a name="error-analysis-2" href=#> </a> Further improvements: adding data

 We can further improve the precision by using more data: having additional data allows the system to gather more evidence and learn better weights for the features.

-The data archive that we downloaded at the beginning of the tutorial contains a additional dataset with more sentences (`$APP_HOME/data/sentences_dump_large.csv`).
+The data archive that we downloaded at the beginning of the tutorial contains a additional dataset with more sentences that contains more negative examples (`$APP_HOME/data/sentences_dump_large.csv`).
 Copy the file `$DEEPDIVE_HOME/examples/tutorial_example/step3-more-data/run.sh`, and the file `$DEEPDIVE_HOME/examples/tutorial_example/step3-more-data/setup_database.sh` to